Order of St Patrick: Officers

+The Usher of the Order was "the Usher at Arms named the Black Rod".
+The Irish Black Rod was an officer of the Irish House of Lords similar to the Black Rod of the British House of Lords.
+Although the Irish Lords was abolished by the Acts of Union 1800, the office of Irish Black Rod continued to exist as Usher of the Order.

 The offices of Secretary and Genealogist were originally held by members of the Irish House of Commons.
 The office of Secretary has been vacant since 1926.
 The position of Genealogist was left vacant in 1885, restored in 1889, but left vacant again in 1930.

 Vestments and accoutrements

 For important occasions, such as Coronations and investitures of new members of the Order, Knights of St Patrick wore elaborate vestments: